 7. Crown Chakra (Sahasrara)

-The crown chakra, the highest chakra, sits at the crown of the head and represents our ability to be fully connected spiritually.
+The Sahasrara, or crown chakra, the highest chakra, sits at the crown of the head and represents our ability to be fully connected spiritually.
 When you fully open your crown chakra—something very few people ever do!—you're able to access a higher consciousness.

 Location: The very top of the head